How Pumpkins are Grown in California

 Pumpkins are hand harvested by a team of skilled workers.
 The harvest crew is trained to handle the pumpkins with care in order to not damage them.

 At Hunter Farms, the pumpkins are harvested into wooden storage bins.
 The bins are transported on a trailer to the barn, where they are sold to customers.
-At Van Gronigen and Sons, smaller pumpkins are loaded into plastic bins, while larger pumpkins are carefully loaded directly onto trailers.
+At Van Groningen and Sons, smaller pumpkins are loaded into plastic bins, while larger pumpkins are carefully loaded directly onto trailers.
 From here, they are transported to a warehouse where they are sized, graded and sent off to retailers!

 What happens after harvest?